Dante Strozier Proudly Tells Friends and Neighbors About Westside Works

-Throughout the 4-week construction training program, the students in each class form a comradery from the moment they are introduced.
+Throughout the four-week construction training program, the students in each class form a comaraderie from the moment they are introduced.
 Writing down everyone’s number, holding each other accountable to show up for class on time, and creating a support system that pushes them to graduate.
 Although they may be placed at different locations, Strozier says they still check in from time to time and when given the opportunity, he stops to talk to his fellow classmates also working at the Mercedes-Benz Stadium site.

 Before his apprenticeship he was working at the airport in a minimum wage job barely making ends meet.
 Now, he is learning a skill in a career that is much more fulfilling at a higher pay and one that he can see himself doing for years to come.